NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/building_containers.md

         2023/11/27 15:12:32  info unpack layer: sha256:4031b03598854f77c4ae1e53c2fdca86fdb41eb95f1f051416ce2e363fc8cdd2
         INFO:    Creating SIF file...
         ```
-        !!! tip "Prefer Apptainer's SIF image format"
+        !!! info inline end "Prefer Apptainer's SIF image format"
-            Apptainer supports several image formats, including unpacked directory tree "sandboxes" and compressed read-only image bundles in Singularity Image Format (SIF).
             SIF images are much better suited for use on large parallel file systems than large directory trees, and can easily be shared with other users.

+        Like most run times, Apptainer supports several image storage formats, including unpacked directory tree "sandboxes" and compressed read-only image bundles in Singularity Image Format (SIF).
+We recommend using read-only, compressed SIF images for both performance and best practices reasons.
+While sandboxes may be tempting to create "writable" containers, they create sprawling directory trees of many small files, which slow container startup time and complicate management especially on shared, parallel file systems.
+Furthermore, writable container images undercut the encapsulation and repeatability benefits offered by containerization.
+It is possible to run containers on top of SIF images with *temporary* write layers if necessary.

         **Running a simple command from the container**